UHS offers benefits to employees that include both healthcare and income protection.

 Certain contributions, if any, are paid with pre-tax deductions from your paycheck before federal, Social Security, and most state taxes are withheld.
 This helps lower your taxable income and your cost for coverage.
 Four insurance coverage options- supplemental life, dependent life, short-term disability and long-term disability are paid with post-tax contributions.

-What Are the Health Benefits Choices?
+What Are My Benefits Choices?

 Preferred provider organization feature